 A study done in the Journal of Veterinary Internal Medicine backs up the fact that canine cancer is now the number one cause of death in dogs.

 There is no single cause for this.
-Certainly there are breed (genetic) issues at play.
-It could be that age of death is a factor.
+Certainly, there are breed (genetic) issues at play.
+It could be that the age of death is a factor.
 However, there is more to this picture.

 Diet, lifestyle, and environmental issues are likely culprits.
 In immigrants coming into the US, their cancer rates end up matching that of the Americans.
 This combines with other research tells us that diet, lifestyle, and environmental issues are major culprits of cancer.

 Here is an excerpt from the National Cancer Institute’s SEER program: “Between 1975 and 2003, a number of studies were published…Their conclusions have been remarkably uniform.
 The studies found that cancer incidence patterns among first-generation immigrants were nearly identical to those of their native country, but through subsequent generations, these patterns evolved to resemble those found in the United States. ”

 This tells us that we should pay much more attention to diet, environmental issues, and lifestyle in our dogs.
 To learn much more about how to reduce your dog’s risk factors, see The Dog Cancer Survival Guide.